-What is it that seasoned landlords and property management services know about tenant screening that every property owner should?
-This guide will show you how to successfully screen a tenant quickly and accurately and to form an informed decision on which prospective tenants to approve and which to decline, like the pros do.
+This tenant screening guide will show you how to successfully screen a tenant quickly and accurately in order to make an informed decision on which prospective rental applicants to approve and which to decline.

-There are two important traits a seasoned landlord looks for in a prospective tenant.
-The ability to pay rent on time and the ability to care for the property.
-Absent either of these traits and a tenant can cost a landlord thousands of dollars in damage and lost rent.
-Follow these steps for the best chances of inheriting a tenant which complies with both of these important traits.
+There are two important traits an experienced landlord looks for in a prospective tenant: the ability to pay rent on time and the ability to care for the property.

-CREDIT: Credit reports are available to both professional property managers as well as private landlords and costs roughly $10 with the score included.
+Credit reports are available to both professional property managers as well as private landlords.
 The credit report gives insight into how well the tenant meets their financial obligations and pays their bills.

 - Credit Scores.
 Different credit reporting agencies report scores differently, so basing a decision on a score is not always going to provide the same results across all major credit agencies.
 When a FICO score is returned, scores can range from 300 – 850 with 850 being impeccable credit.
 If the tenant recently lost their home to short sale or foreclosure, their score might be even lower almost entirely based upon the loss of their home and should be factored in accordingly.